mvaldetaro/example-grunt-bower/README.md

 }
 ```

-Twitter Bower has no system wide dependencies,
-no dependencies are shared between different apps, and the dependency tree is flat.
+Twitter Bower has no system wide dependencies,no dependencies are shared between different apps, and the dependency tree is flat.
 So we have here jquery and underscore twice as dependency with different versions.
-Bower takes in this situation the best version for both.
+Bower takes in this situation the hightest version for both.

 ![image](doc/bower001.png)